 Students who drive to school park at their own risk and must understand that the Board of Education cannot be held responsible for the vehicle or its contents.
-A student parking permit is mandatory to park on the SMHS campus.
+A student parking permit is required to park on the SMHS campus.
 Parking on campus is a privilege and not a right.
 All students that drive on campus must purchase a parking permit and sign the rules and regulations form.
 Students should be aware of the following guidelines and procedures:

 - 1. Parking on the main campus will be reserved for faculty, staff, visitors, and students with permits only.
 Students who purchase permits will sign a contract of regulations and expectations for parking on campus.
 The driver must adhere to these regulations or risk losing his/her permit. - 2.
-Permits may be purchased during designated sale periods prior to school or in the main office before school; during lunch or after school until 4:00 p.m.
-Proof of ownership and driver's license for cars or driver's permits for golf carts must be shown at the time of purchase.
-Permit prices are set by the county and are \$60 for cars and \$40 for golf carts and may be purchased through my school bucks. - 3.
+Permits may be purchased during designated sale periods before school, during lunch periods, or after school until 4:00 p.m. in the Main Office.
+Proof of ownership and a driver's license for cars or driver's permit for golf carts must be shown at the time of purchase.
+Permit prices are set by the county and are \$60 for cars and \$40 for golf carts and may be purchased through MySchoolBucks. - 3.
 All cars and golf carts parked on the campus must be registered.
 DO NOT leave a note on your car.
-Cars or golf carts without permits that park on the campus will be booted at the owner's expense on the 3rd parking violation and an obligation will be issued for the cost of the permit.
+Cars or golf carts without permits that park on the campus will be booted at the owner's expense on the 3rd parking violation and an obligation will be issued to the student for the cost of the permit.
 Students whose permits have been revoked have no warnings issued.
 Records kept by the school will be the official documentation to determine the number of violations.
 Revoked permits will be destroyed.
 A \$5.00 fee will be assessed for a replacement. - 4.
 Sale or transfer of permits between students or to any other vehicle is prohibited. - 5.
 All vehicles (cars and golf carts) on campus are subject to search by administration at any time regardless of permit possession or status. - 6.
-Neither the school, nor any staff member will be responsible for damage to car locks or batteries if a student or parent makes a request for help. - 7.
+Neither the school nor any staff member will be responsible for damage to car locks or batteries if a student or parent makes a request for help. - 7.
 For the safety of all students, a 10-mph speed limit will be strictly enforced on campus.
 Reckless driving will result in loss of parking privileges at the school.
 (No warning will be issued). - 8.
 Students who have purchased one parking permit, but may drive multiple vehicles, may purchase a permit for a second family car at the cost of \$5.00. - 9.
 Students are completely responsible for any of the contents of any vehicle they are driving on to campus at any time.

-Parking warnings may be issued as follows:
+Parking warnings will be issued as follows:

-1 st offenseWarning Sticker Tag Recorded

-2 nd offense Warning Sticker Tag Recorded

-3 rd offenseAn obligation will be issued to the student for the amount of the parking pass
+- 1st offense......Warning Sticker Tag Recorded - 2nd offense......Warning Sticker Tag Recorded - 3rd offense.....Obligation issued to the student for the amount of the parking pass